NUKnightLab/bonfire/README.md

  * datefmt

 If the [logging] section includes an option called `configfile`, the specified file will be used to setup a fileConfig instead of the basic config.
 Remaining parameters listed above will be passed to fileConfig as defaults.
 An example logging config file is provided called `logging.conf.example`.

+# Flask Web Application

+There is an example web application in bonfire/web/flaskapp.
+To run this you will need to install Flask: `pip install flask`.